-Texas (Austin): 12515 Research Blvd, Building 8, Suite 250; Austin, TX 78759 (with enrollment center)
+Texas (Austin): 12515 Research Blvd, Building 8, Suite 250; Austin, TX 78759

-Texas (Houston): 2051 S Greenhouse Rd, Suite 375; Houston, TX 77084 (nursing lab only)
+Texas (Houston): 2051 S Greenhouse Rd, Suite 375; Houston, TX 77084 (with nursing lab)

 Admissions

 General Admission Requirements

 WGU seeks to admit individuals who have the capacity and determination to complete a rigorous WGU certificate or degree program.
 The admission process is designed to help students and the university reach an informed decision about an applicant's likelihood of success.